-With their incredible new African cookbook, The Groundnut Cookbook, out this summer, we find out everything you need to know about dynamic London trio Duval Timothy, Folayemi Brown and Jacob Fodio Todd.
+With their incredible cookbook, The Groundnut Cookbook, out this summer and featuring recipes inspired by and inherited from their East and West African heritage, we find out everything you need to know about dynamic London trio Duval Timothy, Folayemi Brown and Jacob Fodio Todd.

 Order The Groundnut Cookbook here and check out our video trailer below.